 Complex relationship between fats and breast cancer

 More recently, the emphasis has shifted to the balance between omega-6 and omega-3 fatty acids in the diet.
-The reason for these changes in emphasis is that none of the theories were found to hold consistently in population studies.
-While the theory that cancer is caused in part by an excess of omega-6 fatty acids in the Western diet appears to be valid, it is not a global explanation for the relationship between oils and fats and breast cancer.
+While the theory that cancer is caused in part by an excess of omega-6 fatty acids appears to hold, it is not a complete explanation.
 For example, it does not explain the fact that olive oil, which does not have a high omega-3 content, is protective against breast cancer.
+In the case of sunflower oil, both the oil and its primary omega-3 fatty acid, linoleic acid, have been linked to increased breast cancer risk in human, animal and cell studies.

 Human studies